squirelboy360/JustAboutMe/README.md

 </div>

 ## About me
 Hi there, welcome to my GitHub page!
 My name is Tahiru, but you may also know me as squirelboy. 🐿️ I'm a tech enthusiast who loves exploring the latest innovations.
-My ambition is to start my own start-up company.
-To achieve that, I am currently learning Flutter, Dart, and other frameworks, as well as AI.
-By leveraging these platforms, I aim to create my own start-up venture. 🚀
+My ambition is to start my own start-up venture by leveraging the skills i have. 🚀

-I'm constantly expanding my language skills and currently learning Dutch, French, and many other languages to be globally accessible. 🌍 As a student, I'm always in a state of learning and self-improvement.

-In my free time, I enjoy following football, and I'm a big fan of Manchester United, Napoli, and Real Madrid. ⚽ My curiosity and desire for knowledge also drive me to learn about everything that exists.
+In my free time, I enjoy following football, and I'm a big fan of Manchester United 👹, Napoli, and Real Madrid. ⚽ My curiosity and desire for knowledge also drive me to learn about everything that exists.

 Feel free to explore my projects and reach out to me if you have any questions, suggestions, or if you're interested in collaboration!